GamerTechUni/gavins-weather-app/README.md

  - Dateutil
  - Ratelimit
  - PyQtGraph
+ - qdarkstyle

  These modules can be installed by running the following command in the Terminal or Command Prompt:

- `python -m pip install pyside6 requests python-dateutil ratelimit pyqtgraph`
+ `python -m pip install pyside6 requests python-dateutil ratelimit pyqtgraph qdarkstyle`

  After that, the program can be run by running the "\_\_main__.py" file in the folder using Python